 A gorgeous square lined with chic cafes and restaurants, Piazza Navona is flanked by showy fountains, impressive statues, and elegant buildings.
 In the centre, you’ll see the extravagant grand centrepiece: Bernini’s Fontana dei Quattro Fiumi, an ornate fountain featuring an Egyptian obelisk and personifications of the rivers Nile, Ganges, Danube, and Plate.
 To either side, The Fontana del Moro and Chiesa di Sant’Agnese in Agone means there’s no shortage of photo opportunities in this square.

 Grab dinner, or even just a gelato, and watch the world go by.
 Expect there to be a few street performers, there was quite a crowd for a Michael Jackson impersonator when we passed through.

 9. Castel Sant’Angelo

-Near the Tiber River, this imposing, circular structure was original build as a masoleum for Emporer Hadrian.
-You tour the inside, which features a collection of paintings, sculptures, military memorabilia, and medieval firearms.
+Near the Tiber River, this imposing, circular structure was originally built as a mausoleum for Emporer Hadrian.
+You can tour the inside, which features a collection of paintings, sculptures, military memorabilia, and medieval firearms.

 10. The Appian Way